 In less than a week, the Goseys launched the website and hope to attract hundreds of medical student volunteers.
 Within 24 hours of the program going live, the co-presidents received their first assignment.

-“We wanted to connect essential workers with volunteers – it’s the least we could do.
+“We wanted to connect those who are frontline healthcare workers with volunteers – it’s the least we could do.
 We follow all CDC guidelines and have a risk mitigation team working with the Michigan Department of Health so everyone stays safe and healthy.”
-The couple was also excited to learn that other RUSM students are following suit by assisting with similar programs in New York and Maryland.
+The couple was also excited to learn that other RUSM students are following suit by assisting with similar programs for frontline workers in New York and Maryland.

 Coming Together as a Community

-Before COVID-19 put their in-person clinical training on hold, Bobby and Yasmine said they were able to assist in developing patient-care plans.
+Before COVID-19 put their in-person clinical training on hold, Bobby and Yasmine said they were able to assist in developing patient care plans.
 “We wanted to offset some of the workloads for the physicians.”
-And in return, they were able to witness something amazing – “We are seeing the best of people and their willingness to volunteer in any capacity.”
+And in return, they were able to witness something amazing – “We are seeing the best of people and their willingness to volunteer in any capacity for frontline healthcare workers.”

 Bobby said the ‘new normal’ has been refreshing because he’s able to realign his priorities.
 “I used to get stuck in my routine and forget to call my mom back,” he laughed.
 “You realize there are bigger things in life besides working – get outside, exercise, spend time with children.
 There’s a lot to gain from this crisis.”

 Yasmine chimed in, “When this is all over, I hope people remember that everybody is affected by this – it doesn’t matter what color you are, your ethnicity, where you come from, or if you are rich or poor.
-That’s a powerful message – we’re all the same and we are all coming together right now.”
+That’s a powerful message – we’re all the same and we are all coming together right now for frontline workers in healthcare.”

 Having Fun / Career Aspirations